rharter/kotlinx-serialization-xml/README.md

 val actual = Xml.Default.decodeFromString<Greeting>(xml)
 ```

-By default, primitive (and `String`) properties of an object are expected to be Xml attributes, while
+By default, all properties are encoded as nested XML elements.

-complex objects are expected to be nested Xml elements.
-Each object can have a single text content
+To encode properties as attributes, they must be annotated with `@XmlAttribute`.
+All `@XmlAttribute`
+annotated properties must come before other properties in an object.

+After the attributes, properties will be encoded as nested elements, but can also be encoded as
-property, annotated with `@XmlContent`.
+bare string content by annotating the property with `@XmlContent`.

 ## Installation